duereg/manager-readme-1/README.md

 sessions like:

 - Two truth and a lie
-- Market place of Skills
+- The marketplace of Skills
 - Journey Lines